12sknight/ENGO551_Final/README.md

 An API call can be performed by adding \api\<gps_id>\<date> to the url to return a user's dog’s total distance travelled in kilometers on a given day.
 For example, calling <route>/api/68247412/2021-04-02 will return:

 ![api](/screenshots/api.png)

+<h3> Mobile Usage </h3>

+To use this application on your mobile device, install requirements.txt, which includes pyopenssl.
+This allows us to run the services with https:// instead of http, so our mobile device will allow the location requests.
+Then, instead of the `flask run` command, use `flask run --cert=adhoc --host=0.0.0.0`.
+To access the web application on your mobile device, you will need to connect it to your WiFi, find your WiFi IP address, and enter https://<your Ip address>:5000 in your browser.